nazrudeen-web/productionyifrontend/src/pages/blog/How-Much-Money-Do-YouTubers-Make-Per-1,000-Views-in-2025.md

 ---
 layout: ../../layout/BlogLayout.astro
-title: "How Much Money Do YouTubers Make Per 1,000 Views in 2025?"
+title: "How Much Do YouTubers Make per 1K Views in 2025?"
-description: "Discover how much YouTubers earn per 1,000 views in 2025.
-Learn about RPM, CPM, income examples, and tips to boost your YouTube earnings."
+description: "Learn how much YouTubers earn per 1K views in 2025.
+Get CPM/RPM examples and tips to grow your income."
 pubDate: 2025-07-06T14:45:00+04:00
 author: "Nasurudeen"
 export: true